Framework of Multi-domain IPv6-only Underlay Network and IPv4-as-a-Service

 Pros:

-the boundaries to prevent them from leaking into other networks.
+boundaries to prevent leakage into external networks.

 Cons: